rakeshrau/LinearRegression_BikeSharing/README.md

 - Scikit-learn-0.21.2

 ## Conclusions
-- Temperature(temp) has largest positive co-efficient so an increase in temperature has maximum impact on the number of rides.
+- Temperature(temp) has largest positive impact on Ride counts,so an increase in temperature is associated with increase in the number of rides.
 - Year, Seasons(Summer,Winter) and month(September) also have positive impact on increase in number of rides.
-- Windspeed,Sunday and Weather(Misty,Light_SnowRainThunder) factors cause a decrease in number of rides.
+- Windspeed,Sunday and Weather(Misty,Light Snow/Rain/Thunder) factors cause a decrease in number of rides.
-- Months(January,February,July,November,December) causes a decrease in number of rides.
+- Months(January,February,July,November,December) are associated with decrease in number of rides.

 ## Contributors
 Created by [@rakeshrau] - Rakesh Raushan